Travel insurance for Australia

-If you’re travelling to Australia, make sure you’ve got the right travel insurance.
+Make sure you’ve got the right Australia travel insurance for your trip.
 Things you need to take into account are:

 - The cost of your holiday – Because if you have to cancel, you want to know that you’ll get that cost back

 - The activities you’re likely to be doing – If you’re planning anything really extreme, we can offer you extreme sports cover if needed